 Of course, there are people who do collect enough scholarships to make it the equivalent of a full-time job.
 But they are definitely the exception rather than the rule.

 Students eligible for need-based financial aid need to check with their schools for their policy on out-side scholarships.
 After a minimum amount, many schools will deduct the outside scholarship from any need-based financial aid awards.
 Ideally, the school will use the outside scholarship to reduce the loan amounts first, but that isn’t always the case.
 You can read about a case at Swarthmore here.
+Maryland has passed a law that will prevent public colleges from practicing Scholarship Displacement.

 And just in case you’re wondering, students must report outside scholarships to the financial aid office.
 So yes, in a worst case scenario, students can work hard for outside scholarships only to find that none of it can be used to reduced their EFC.
 If you want to see how mess-up the system can get, read Poor Scholars Hit by Money Squeeze From Wealthy Colleges.